josephgeo13/hello_world/README.md

 # hello_world
-learning to create a repository we first created a repository called hello_world. then we learned about branches and how to create them. now we are editing the file or brach we have created.
+learning to create a repository. we first created a repository called hello_world. then we learned about branches and how to create them. now we are editing the file or brach we have created.